MatiasOS/writings/destructuring.md

 Maybe is a bit tricky, but cleaner and shorter when you get used to.

 ## Object destructuring
 For object destructuring we use an object in the left side of an assignment.
-This works almost the same as Array, only with a slight differences.
+This works almost the same as Array, only with slight differences.

 Our first example of object destructuring is to simplify module load.
 In this way, we only load the required modules.
 ```javascript